lb50019/Arduino/SoundWave/README.md

 ## (Monty) Python sketch

-To finally break the silence of this project, it is necessary to break the ice between Arduino and Python.
+To finally break silence of this project, it is necessary to break the ice between Arduino and Python.
 This is made possible by bridging the gap from both sides.
-* pymata4: a Python 3 compatible Firmata protocol which enables the user to control Arduino with the power of the most accessible programming language out there. (https://mryslab.github.io/pymata4/)
+1. pymata4: a Python 3 compatible Firmata protocol which enables the user to control Arduino with the power of the most accessible programming language out there. (https://mryslab.github.io/pymata4/)
-** a high-performance multi-threaded Python application.
+* a high-performance multi-threaded Python application.
 Its "command thread" translates user API calls into Firmata protocol messages and forwards these messages to the Arduino microcontroller.
-** the "reporter thread" receives, interprets and acts upon the Firmata messages received from the Arduino microcontroller.
+* the "reporter thread" receives, interprets and acts upon the Firmata messages received from the Arduino microcontroller.
-* FirmataPlus: a generic protocol for communicating with microcontrollers from software on a host computer ** it uses serial interface to transport both command and report information between an Arduino microcontroller and a PC, typically with a serial/USB link set to a rate of 57600 bps.
+2. FirmataPlus: a generic protocol for communicating with microcontrollers from software on a host computer
+* it uses serial interface to transport both command and report information between an Arduino microcontroller and a PC, typically with a serial/USB link set to a rate of 57600 bps.
-** essentially an upgraded version of Firmata enabling tone commands among others.
+* essentially an upgraded version of Firmata enabling tone commands among others.

 In this project, the PC using PyMata library serves as a client to the server which is uploaded to Arduino in form of FirmataPlus.
 Firmata uses a serial communications interface to transport data to and from the Arduino.
 The Firmata communications protocol is derived from the MIDI protocol which uses one or more 7 bit bytes to represent data.
-Because 7 bits can hold a maximum value of 128, a data item that has a value greater than 128, must be "disassembled" into multiple 7 bit byte chunks before being marshaled across the data link.
+Because 7 bits can hold a maximum value of 128, a data item that has a value greater than 128, must be disassembled into multiple 7 bit byte chunks before being marshaled across the data link.
 By convention, the least significant byte (LSB) of a data item is sent first, followed by increasingly significant components of the data item.
 The most significant byte (MSB) of the data item is the last data item sent.

 ## The Code

 This project requires opencv and pymata4 libraries.
 The HandTrackingModule discussed in the Computer Vision Chapter is also included.
 Some of the functions replicate behavior of functions written in Arduino sketch.
 Back there, delay() function was used to synchronize signals.
 The same effect can be achieved using time module's sleep() method.

 ```python